Team-Nutshell/nutshellengine-docs/source/scripting/api/index.rst

 	  - Returns the material associated with the name.
 	* - :doc:`/types/Script/getMaterialName/index`
 	  - Returns the name of the material.
+	* - :doc:`/types/Script/getMaterialNames/index`
+	  - Returns the names of all materials.
 	* - :doc:`/types/Script/createImage/index`
 	  - Creates an empty image and returns its pointer.
 	* - :doc:`/types/Script/loadImage/index`